-When AdvanceTrac® with RSC® performs a normal system self-check, some drivers may notice a slight movement of the brake, and/or a rumble, grunting, or grinding noise after startup and when driving off.
+When AdvanceTrac[®] with RSC[®] performs a normal system self-check, some drivers may notice a slight movement of the brake, and/or a rumble, grunting, or grinding noise after startup and when driving off.

-When an event occurs that activates AdvanceTrac® with RSC® you may experience the following:
+When an event occurs that activates AdvanceTrac[®] with RSC[®] you may experience the following:

-- A slight deceleration of the vehicle - The "sliding car" 🐧 indicator light will flash. - A vibration in the pedal when your foot is on the brake pedal - If the driving condition is severe and your foot is not on the brake, the brake pedal may move as the systems applies higher brake forces.
-You may also hear a whoosh of air from under the instrument panel during this severe condition.

-• The brake pedal may feel stiffer than usual.
+- A slight deceleration of the vehicle

+- The stability control light will flash.

+- A vibration in the pedal when your foot is on the brake pedal

+- If the driving condition is severe and your foot is not on the brake, the brake pedal may move as the systems applies higher brake forces.
+You may also hear a whoosh of air from under the instrument panel during this severe condition. - The brake pedal may feel stiffer than usual.

-Traction Control (TCS)
+Traction control system (TCS)

-Traction Control is a driver aid feature that helps your vehicle maintain traction of the wheels, typically when driving on slippery and/or hilly road surfaces, by detecting and controlling wheel spin.
+Traction control is a driver aid feature that helps your vehicle maintain traction of the wheels, typically when driving on slippery and/or hilly road surfaces, by detecting and controlling wheel spin.

-Excessive wheel spin is controlled in two ways, which may work separately or in tandem: Engine Traction Control and Brake Traction Control.
-Engine Traction Control works to limit drive-wheel spin by momentarily reducing engine power.
-Brake Traction Control works to limit wheel spin by momentarily applying the brakes to the wheel that is slipping.
-Traction Control is most active at low speeds.
+Excessive wheel spin is controlled in two ways, which may work separately or in tandem: engine traction control and brake traction control.
+Engine traction control works to limit drive-wheel spin by momentarily reducing engine power.
+Brake traction control works to limit wheel spin by momentarily applying the brakes to the wheel that is slipping.
+Traction control is most active at low speeds.

-During Traction Control events the "sliding car" icon $\mathbf{f}$ in the instrument cluster will flash.
+During TCS events, the stability control light in the instrument cluster will flash.

-If the Traction Control system is activated excessively in a short period of time, the braking portion of the system may become temporarily disabled to allow the brakes to cool down.
-In this situation, Traction Control will use only engine power reduction or transfer to help control the wheels from over-spinning.
+If the TCS is activated excessively in a short period of time, the braking portion of the system may become temporarily disabled to allow the brakes to cool down.
+In this situation, TCS will use only engine power reduction or transfer to help control the wheels from over-spinning.
 When the brakes have cooled down, the system will regain all features.
-Anti-lock braking, RSC®, and ESC are not affected by this condition and will continue to function during the cool-down period.
+Anti-lock braking, RSC[®], and ESC are not affected by this condition and will continue to function during the cool-down period.

-The Engine Traction Control and Brake Traction Control system may be deactivated in certain situations.
-See the $Switching\ Off\ AdvanceTrac^{\circledast}$ with $RSC^{\circledast}$ section following.
+The engine traction control and brake traction control system may be deactivated in certain situations.
+See the Switching off AdvanceTrac[®] with $RSC^{\text{}}$ section following.

-Electronic Stability Control (ESC)
+Electronic stability control (ESC)

-Electronic Stability Control (ESC) may enhance your vehicle's directional stability during adverse maneuvers, for example when cornering severely or avoiding objects in the roadway.
+Electronic stability control (ESC) may enhance your vehicle's directional stability during adverse maneuvers, for example when cornering severely or avoiding objects in the roadway.
 ESC operates by applying brakes to one or more of the wheels individually and, if necessary, reducing engine power if the system detects that the vehicle is about to skid or slide laterally.

-During Electronic Stability Control events the "sliding car" icon $\P$ in the instrument cluster will flash.
+During ESC events, the stability control light in the instrument cluster will flash.

-Certain adverse driving maneuvers may activate the Electronic Stability Control system, which include but are not limited to:
+Certain adverse driving maneuvers may activate the ESC system, which include but are not limited to:

-- Taking a turn too fast - Maneuvering quickly to avoid an accident, pedestrian or obstacle - Driving over a patch of ice or other slippery surfaces

-- Changing lanes on a snow-rutted road - Entering a snow-free road from a snow-covered side street, or vice versa - Entering a paved road from a gravel road, or vice versa - Cornering while towing a heavily loaded trailer (refer to Trailer towing in the Tires, Wheels and Loading chapter).
+- Taking a turn too fast - Maneuvering quickly to avoid an accident, pedestrian or obstacle - Driving over a patch of ice or other slippery surfaces - Changing lanes on a snow-rutted road - Entering a snow-free road from a snow-covered side street, or vice versa - Entering a paved road from a gravel road, or vice versa - Cornering while towing a heavily loaded trailer (refer to Trailer towing in the Tires, Wheels and Loading chapter).

 The Electronic Stability Control system may be deactivated in certain situations.
-See the Switching Off AdvanceTrac® with RSC® section following.
+See the Switching off AdvanceTrac[®] with RSC[®] section following.

-Roll Stability ControlTM (RSC®)
+Roll Stability ControlTM (RSC[®])

-Roll Stability Control (RSC®) may help to maintain roll stability of the vehicle during adverse maneuvers.
-RSC® operates by detecting the vehicle's roll motion and the rate at which it changes and by applying the brakes to one or more wheels individually.
+Roll Stability ControlTM (RSC[®]) may help to maintain roll stability of the vehicle during adverse maneuvers.
+RSC[®] operates by detecting the vehicle's roll motion and the rate at which it changes and by applying the brakes to one or more wheels individually.

-During an event that activates the Roll Stability ControlTM (RSC®) the "sliding car" icon $\mathbf{\hat{\Lambda}}$ in the instrument cluster will flash.
+During an event that activates the Roll Stability ControlTM (RSC[®]), the stability control light in the instrument cluster will flash.